-- a written agreement with the owner of the eligible livestock; - control of the eligible livestock on the day the livestock died; - a risk of loss in the animal.
+- A written agreement with the owner of the eligible livestock; - Control of the eligible livestock on the day the livestock died;

+A risk of loss in the livestock.

 Eligible Death Losses

-Eligible livestock death losses
+Eligible livestock death losses must be:

-must be:

-- incurred by an eligible livestock owner or contract grower; - due to an eligible loss condition occurring during the calendar year for which payment is requested and on or after Jan.
+- Incurred by an eligible livestock owner or contract grower; - Due to an eligible loss condition occurring during the calendar year for which payment is requested and on or after Jan.
 1, 2008, but before Oct.
 1, 2011.

-The Deputy Administrator for Farm Programs determines the eligible loss conditions for livestock death losses and these loss conditions cannot be covered under the Livestock Indemnity Program (LIP).
+The Deputy Administrator for Farm Programs determines the eligible loss conditions for livestock death losses and these loss conditions cannot be covered under LIP.